-Vehicle trip generation estimates are calculated to provide the number of anticipated vehicle trips (employees, deliveries, visitors, etc.) that are produced by the specific land use during a specified time period.
-The number of vehicle trips generated by the proposed site was estimated using trip generation rates published in the Institute of Transportation Engineers' (ITE), Trip Generation, 9th Edition (2012).
+Vehicle trip generation estimates are calculated to provide the number of anticipated vehicle trips (employees, deliveries, visitors, etc.) that are produced by the project site's specific land use during a specified time period.
+The number of vehicle trips generated by the project site was estimated using trip generation rates for a research and development facility (ITE Land Use 760 - Research and Development) published in the Institute of Transportation Engineers' (ITE), Trip Generation, 9th Edition (2012).

-The estimated number of vehicle trips for the proposed project was found to be 588 total daily trips.
+The estimated number of vehicle trips for the project site was found to be 301 total daily trips.
 The complete details of the trip generation comparison can be found in Table 1.